Moldoteck/ToxMod/README.md

 - `TOKEN` — Telegram bot token
 - `MONGO`— URL of the mongo database
-- `ABUSEIPKEY` — Token for AbuseIPDB
+- `PERSPECTIVEKEY` — Token for Google Perspective API.
+More info here: https://perspectiveapi.com
-- `OTXKEY`— Token for AlienVault Open Threat Exchange

 Also, please, consider looking at `.env.sample`.